A Hike and Fly Challenge

 Dates: The weekend 9/10/11th September.
 Only ONE day will be selected depending on the conditions and at no less than 24hrs notice.

 Timings: On the day.
-The start (Barbon LA62LL) will be manned from 7.45am – 9am.
+The start *(Barbon LA62LL) will be manned from 7.45am – 9am.
 You should aim to start between those times.
 There will be a briefing around 8:15am with the aim to start as soon as possible.
 You must stop flying by 6.30pm (subject to light conditions, it may be earlier), with a further 60 minutes allowed on foot (until 8pm).
-Your log will be clipped at 8pm.
+Your log will be clipped at 7.30pm.

 Task: The route is spread across a well-known flying area making use of the three, parallel ridges of Barkin, Gragareth and Whernside with a final section taking in the Ingleborough triangle.
 It allows for a wide variety of wind directions.

-Route: There are two possible options, the only difference is the finishing leg from Ingleborough which will determine the finish point and a small chnage en route if required by wind direction.
+Route: There are three possible options, the only difference is the finishing leg from Ingleborough which will determine the finish point and a small chnage en route if required by wind direction.
 Which option (below) will be decided on at no less than 24hrs notice.
 The total distances stated are not optimised but are only fractionally shorter.

 Entry: This is via the download form and should be submitted to - firstname.lastname@example.org

 Entry will be limited to a maximum of 24 pilots on a first come basis.
 Pilots must be a BHPA member and hold a minimum of CP rating.